 Leaving the UK

-On the morning of the 16th of July, we said our goodbyes to my sister and her husband in London, who were so generous as to host us for the week in London.
-We set off with our trusty 1,500 pound 2001 Honda CRV car towards the east, half way around the world.
+On the morning of the 16th of July, we said our goodbyes to my sister and her husband in London, who was so generous as to host us for the week in London.
+We set off with our trusty 1,500 pounds 2001 Honda CRV car towards the east, halfway around the world.
 I was super fearful that the car that I had purchased was a bomb and was going to breakdown on the first day.
-Getting out of London was easy enough at that time in the morning, however we were panicking as we had yet to book any car insurance, something that is require for your vehicle to cross borders.
+Getting out of London was easy enough at that time in the morning, however, we were panicking as we had yet to book any car insurance, something that is required for your vehicle to cross borders.

 Crossing to France

 So I was calling insurance guy as we were driving in a mad hurry trying to get everything down before we got to Dover to catch the 1015 P and O ferry to Calais, France.
 After literally making the research while in the car towards the port, I made tons of phone calls and we finally got the insurance email as we were the second car to go through customs.
 We got the car on the ferry and relaxed for an hour and a half while we cross the English Channel.
 The boat has a cafe, few slot machines, a cafeteria, a king of kids area with some arcades, in a nutshell, enough of everything to entertain you while you cross.

 As we got off, we got on the road straight away.
 The idea for the day was that we had just been in France and western Europe, so didn’t want to waste days there.
 So we wanted to head as far as we could one day one while seeing a few countries quickly through the way.